polterguy/magic.node/README.md

 then to access every individual node, its value, name and children, from your C#, CLR code or Hyperlambda code.

-It is perfect for creating a highly humanly readable relational configuration format, or smaller DSL engines, especially when combined with [Magic Signals](https://github.com/polterguy/magic.signals).
+It is perfect for creating a highly humanly readable relational configuration format, or smaller DSL engines, especially when combined with [Magic Signals](https://github.com/polterguy/magic.signals) and [Magic Lambda](https://github.com/polterguy/magic.lambda).
 Below is a small example of Hyperlambda to give you an idea of how it looks like.

 ```